How to Fix 403 Forbidden Error in WordPress

 Step 3: Check Your Plugins

-All you have to do is deactivate them all at once, and if the error disappears, you can proceed to go through the boring task of pinpointing exactly which plugin was causing the error in the first place.
+All you have to do is deactivate them all at once, and if the error disappears, you can proceed to go through the tedious task of pinpointing exactly which plugin was causing the error in the first place.

 - Check your user privileges.